mofe64/vulcan/notes.md

 ## debug

-### ßFixing “undefined: platformv1”
+### ßFixing "undefined: platformv1"

-The compiler can’t see the generated package.
+The compiler can't see the generated package.
 Do all three checks:

 Import it in the file (often with an alias):